Use your work experience on your pathway to policy leadership

-When you graduate, you will be equipped with superior leadership skills, cutting-edge conceptual and analytical tools, as well as skills in policy research, communication and persuasion.
+The EMPP program will equip you with advanced conceptual and analytical abilities, and a comprehensive understanding of policy research needs.
 You’ll feel confident communicating with stakeholders at all levels, tackling complex policy analysis, and closing high-level negotiations.

 To find out more contact us at firstname.lastname@example.org today.

-The Executive Master of Public Policy is a one-year postgraduate degree (or part-time equivalent).
+The Executive Master of Public Policy is a one-year professional degree (or part-time equivalent).

 1 year full time